Fechin/reference/source/_posts/python.md

 # "mapper" is a type, like int, str, MyClass and so on.
 # "default" is an instance of type T, such as 314, "string", MyClass() and so on.
-# "returned" is an instance of type T too.
+# returned is an instance of type T too.
 def converter(raw, mapper: Type[T], default: T) -> T:
     try:
         return mapper(raw)
     except:
         return default

-raw: str = input("Enter an interger: ")
+raw: str = input("Enter an integer: ")
 result: int = converter(raw, mapper=int, default=0)
 ```